 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASU 2016-02").
 ASU 2016-02 will be effective beginning with the first quarter of the Company's fiscal year 2020, with early adoption permitted.
 The amendments require balance sheet recognition of leased assets and lease liabilities for most leases, and recognition of expenses in the income statement in a manner similar to current accounting treatment.
 In addition, disclosures of key information about leasing arrangements are required.
-Upon adoption, leases will be recognized and measured at the beginning of the earliest period presented using a modified retrospective approach.
+The Company will utilize the FASB's optional transition method, which allows leases to be recognized and measured at the date of adoption.
 The Company does not plan to early adopt the guidance and is currently evaluating the effect ASU 2016-02 will have on the Company's Consolidated Financial Statements and disclosures.